 Training to be a psychoanalyst with the Institute of Psychoanalysis is a deeply rewarding experience.

-It is an opportunity to study a unique and powerful way of thinking about our internal lives and emotions, and to learn how to treat psychological problems through the psychoanalytic technique.
-During your training, you will engage with a wide range of ideas and approaches in our seminar series, alongside having your own personal analysis, and carrying out the supervised analysis of two patients.
+It is an opportunity to study a unique and powerful way of thinking about our internal lives and emotions, and to learn how to treat psychological problems through psychoanalytic technique.
+During your training, you will engage with a wide range of ideas and approaches in our seminar series, alongside having your own personal analysis, completing an infant observation and carrying out the supervised analysis of two patients.

-While the work itself is hugely stimulating, our candidates also often find their fellow trainees a great source of interesting discussion and support.
+While the training itself is deeply involving, our candidates also often find their fellow trainees a great source of stimulating discussion and collegiality.
 Our course encourages an atmosphere of mutual support, and many analysts who have trained with us say they have made friends and respected colleagues for life.

 We welcome applications from people with a wide range of personal, professional and academic backgrounds.